adriancooney/voyeur.js/README.md

 ```

 ### Concept
 The goal of Voyeur is to make transversing the DOM as simple and as natural as possible.
-Voyeur uses some fancy 'getter' techniques to allow for dot operator selection of node children.
+Voyeur uses some fancy 'getter' techniques to allow for dot operator selection of a node's children.

 ### API
 #### `Voyeur`